 •In absence of specific instructions for brake line routing, the installer must use his best professional judgment on correct routing and retention of lines to ensure safe operation.
 Test vehicle brake system per the 'minimum test' procedure stated within this document before driving.
 After road testing, inspect for leaks and interference.
 Initially after install and testing, perform frequent checks of the vehicle brake system and lines before driving, to confirm that there is no undue wear or interference not apparent from the initial test.
 Afterwards, perform periodic inspections for function, leaks and wear in a interval relative to the usage of vehicle.

-•Bleed the brake system.
-Reference the general information and recommendations on page 6 for proper bleeding instructions.
+•Bleed the brake system, referring to the additional the information and recommendations on page 7 for proper bleeding instructions.
+Check system for leaks after bleeding.